OUR YARNS

 This multi-tone colorway is predominantly light chestnut brown with a golden yellow addition that adds some dimension to each skein, and creates a warm caramel color.
 The complex colorway is completed with a slight burnt orange undertone.
 It's a gorgeous warm colorway that will work up wonderfully as sweaters, scarves, hats, and more.
 The inspiration is pulled from this little Black Page's jacket with shimmery golden lacework that borders the coat, and the deep orange reflected in their headwrap.

 Painting attributed to the French painter, Antoine Pesne, c.
 1710.
 The portrait is entitled: Portrait of a black page with a white parrot.
-Sold at auction to a private collector by Sothebys.
+Sold at auction to a private collector by Sothebys

 A blend of deep ecru and fawn create this wonderful neutral tone that will add warmth to your project without intense yellow undertones.
 Think creamy beige that is deeper than ivory.
 This colorway is inspired by one of several Black figures painted into Italian painter, Giambattista Tiepolo's 1744 painting.
 The figure's sandy brown tunic provides the inspiration for this warm neutral blend.